for Veterans and the Public

 Whether you can and will stick to your treatment plan (adherence)

-It is very important to start drug therapy only when you are ready to make a strong commitment to sticking to a drug therapy plan (or regimen).
-With an HIV drug regimen, you will need to take pills every day!
+Before you start medications for HIV, it is very important to make a strong commitment to sticking to a drug therapy plan (or regimen).
+With an HIV drug regimen, you will need to take medicines every day!

 In order for the drugs to work and keep working, you must carefully follow the directions for taking them.
 If you're not sure you can do this, you might need help in finding ways to stick to the plan.

-HIV therapy has been shown to reduce the risk of transmitting HIV to uninfected sex partners.
+HIV therapy has been shown to greatly reduce the risk of transmitting HIV to uninfected sex partners.
+In fact, if you take your medicines every day and your HIV treatment is working well, there is almost no risk of transmitting HIV to a sex partner.
 Thus, if you have a sex partner who is HIV negative, you may consider starting HIV treatment both to protect and improve your own health and to prevent transmission to partners.
+Similarly, if you are pregnant or intend to become pregnant, it is important to start HIV medications right away both to protect your own health and to reduce the risk of passing HIV to the baby during pregnancy or at the time of birth.